Join the newsletter

 Free-thinking, empowered quirkyalone and quirkytogether women (and men) are a huge part of our society, but we haven’t caught up yet to the idea that women and men might be thinking about relationships, motherhood, sex, and work in new ways.

 My newsletter looks at all this from a cultural and political angle while also giving you emotional support for the experience of pushing against society’s norms as you live life on your own terms.

-You’ll get my latest blog posts and other perspectives from around the web of interest to quirky types.
-You will also get exclusive updates about coaching programs, quirky travel adventures, online classes, and community events such as quirkybrunches where you get the opportunity to connect with the other souls drawn to my perspective.
+You’ll get my latest blog posts, updates about coaching programs, travel adventures, online classes, and community events where you get the opportunity to connect with the other souls drawn to my writing and ideas.

 So what are you waiting for?
 Subscribe!
 It’s free!